Kibrom Solomon

 Kibrom Solomon (born 10 September 2000) is an Eritrean professional footballer who plays as a goalkeeper for Eritrean Premier League club Denden FC and the Eritrea national team.

 International career

 Solomon made his senior international debut on 4 September 2019 in a 2022 FIFA World Cup qualification match against Namibia.
 Later that year he represented Eritrea in the 2019 CECAFA Cup as the team went on to be the surprise runners-up after losing to Uganda in the final.
 He was then named the nation's starting goalkeeper in the 2021 CECAFA U-23 Challenge Cup.
+In 2026, after the 2027 Africa Cup of Nations qualifying matches against Eswatini, he fled to South Africa along with six other players and is expected to apply for asylum.